kblicharski/angular-udemy-course/notes/databinding.md

 ```

 # Event Binding - ( )
-What if we want to react to events?
+What if we want to react to events, or pass information from inside
+a component outside to other parent components?

 Using our button example, let’s add this property and corresponding method
 to `servers.component.ts`.